MaartenSpeet/Schedule_UI_Remake/README.md

 # Schedule_UI_Remake
-The ultimate Sheduling system for schools and universities.
+The ultimate Scheduling system for schools and universities.

 # Universal UI
 I have tried to make the entire design as universal and responsive as possible.
 This way, anyone is able to use it without any issues.